 At age 14, he made a daring flight from Tibet, and now works from a temporary camp in Dharamsala, near his friend the Dalai Lama.
 (After the Dalai Lama, he's seen as Tibetan Buddhism's second-highest-ranking spiritual leader, though the two men lead different schools within the faith.)
 In 2008, he made a long visit to the United States, where he spoke and taught at Buddhist centers around the country.
 And in 2009 he toured Europe, speaking about faith -- but also about protecting the environment.

-His Holiness the Karmapa’s TED talks
+His Holiness the Karmapa’s TED talk

 His Holiness the Karmapa, a spiritual Buddhist leader, proposes that the worldwide acceleration of technological connectivity should be accompanied by increased heart-to-heart connections.
 Check out some reactions from Twitter: His Holiness the Karmapa speaking his story of being “found” at 7 as the next Karmapa.
 He expected more toys, less responsibilities! — TEDxATX Important for […]Continue reading